 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingAPPLICATION: Recruitment will continue until the position is filled.
-Qualified candidates should send a resume and letter of interest to email@example.com (Email submissions are preferred).
-You must include the Box number (P12-2136/21247) of the position in the subject line of your email and cover letter to ensure receipt of your application.
-In order to qualify for the position when you have current or prior New York State employment, you may be contacted by SED Personnel for your social security number to confirm your State employment history.
+Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
+This Recruitment will continue until the position is filled.
+Your resume must clearly indicate how you meet the minimum qualifications for this position.
+You must include the Box number (P12-2092/66355) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Links to application materials will not be accepted (i.e., Google Docs).
+Your social security number may be required to confirm your eligibility.